Natalielim/autoavail/README.md

 # hugo-mock-landing-page

-# Stitched Social
+# autoAvail for GCal

-## About Stitched Social
+## About autoAvail for GCal
-Stitched Social is a modern, AI-driven matchmaking service that revolutionizes how people find meaningful relationships.
+autoAvail for GCal is a modern, AI-driven matchmaking service that revolutionizes how people find meaningful relationships.
 By combining AI technology with social matchmaking elements, we deliver a more effective, community-driven, and personalized approach to dating – all at less than 1/10th the cost of traditional matchmaking.

 Our platform offers:
 - AI-driven personalized matching